SEMANTiCS-org/semantics-org.github.io/content/cfp_rev_rep.md

 ## Topics of Interest
 SEMANTiCS 2023 especially invites contributions that target the following main topics, sub-topics in the context of  semantic-based research and systems as well as applicative domains.

-SEMANTiCS 2023 especially invites contributions that target the following main topics, sub-topics in the context of  semantic-based research and systems as well as applicative domains.

 Topics of interest include, but are not limited to:
 * Web Semantics & Linked (Open) Data
 * Enterprise Knowledge Graphs, Graph Data Management